Skip to content

 seed += 1

-evaluator = self.create_evaluator(seed)
+evaluator = self.create_evaluator(seed=seed)

-approach.search(evaluator, seed)
+sr_approach.search(evaluator, seed)

-results += evaluator.get_results(approach.name, top_k)
+results += evaluator.get_results(sr_approach.name, top_k)

 return results